YCYTHU/YCYTHU.github.io/MolViewer/docs/introduction.md

 ## Introduction

-MolViewer is a tool to visualize molecule and related files in MATLAB.
+MolViewer is a tool to visualize molecule and operate related files in MATLAB.

 ## Functions